 We will store your data securely, with appropriate safeguards in place to protect your information against unauthorised or unlawful processing.
 If you have any questions about the policy, please write to us at Orthopaedic Research UK, Furlong House, 10A Chandos Street, London W1G 9DQ or by email: firstname.lastname@example.org

 We will obtain personal information from you when you visit our website, enquire about our activities, register with us, request an e-newsletter, make a donation to us or otherwise provide us with personal information through correspondence or engagement with us.

-The types of information collected might include names, date of birth, e-mail address, postal address, telephone number and credit/debit card details and only where you consent to provide it, some sensitive personal data.
+The types of information collected might include: cookies, names, date of birth, e-mail address, gender, postal address, telephone number and credit/debit card details and only where you consent to provide it, some sensitive personal data.

 We will use your personal information to provide you with the services, products or information you have requested, for administration purposes and, if you have given consent, for fundraising purposes.

 We will not sell or swap your details with any third parties but we may share your information with our service providers, agents and associated organisations authorised to act on our behalf to provide the services you have requested.